-A handwritten signature in blue ink that reads "Glen Harding".
-The signature is fluid and cursive, with "Glen" on the top line and "Harding" on the bottom line.
+A handwritten signature in blue ink that reads "Harding".
+The signature is fluid and cursive, with the "H" and "a" being particularly prominent.

-Glen Harding MICFor, MSc (Forestry), MARborA For and on behalf of GHA Trees
+Glen Harding MICFor, MSc (Forestry), MArborA For and on behalf of GHA Trees

 Appendix A

-TREE PROTECTION PLAN
+TREE PLAN

 (see separate PDF)